Model-independent constraints on generalized FLRW consistency relations with bootstrap-based symbolic regression: Model-independent analyses based on symbolic regression

 \subsection{Bootstrap-based symbolic regression}

 We begin by applying a suite of symbolic regression methods provided through cp3-bench\footnote{https://github.com/CP3-Origins/cp3-bench} \cite{cp3bench} which was designed to implement multiple symbolic regression methods to the same dataset.
 The algorithms we install through cp3-bench are\footnote{Three other methods are incorporated into cp3-bench, namely ffx\footnote{https://github.com/ffx-org/ffx/tree/master} \cite{ffx}, gpg\footnote{https://github.com/marcovirgolin/gpg} \cite{gpg} and Operon\footnote{https://github.com/heal-research/pyoperon/} \cite{operon} but the installation of these through cp3-bench is currently broken.}: AIFeynnman\footnote{https://github.com/lacava/AI-Feynman/} \cite{feynman1, feynman2}, DSO\footnote{https://github.com/dso-org/deep-symbolic-optimization} \cite{dso1, dso2}, DSR\footnote{https://github.com/lacava/deep-symbolic-regression} \cite{dsr}, uDSR\footnote{https://github.com/dso-org/deep-symbolic-optimization} \cite{udsr1, udsr2}, GeneticEngine\footnote{https://github.com/alcides/GeneticEngine} \cite{genetic}, gpzgd\footnote{https://github.com/grantdick/gpzgd} \cite{gpz}, ITEA\footnote{https://github.com/folivetti/ITEA/} \cite{itea}, PySR\footnote{https://github.com/MilesCranmer/PySR} \cite{pysr} and QLattice\footnote{https://github.com/abzu-ai/QLattice-clinical-omics} \cite{qlattice}.
-Once symbolic expressions for $d_A$ and $\mathcal{H}$ are obtained, we can compute predicted values of $d_A, d_A', d_A'', \mathcal{H}$ and $\mathcal{H}'$ on a redshift grid and calculate their median and percentiles.
-We detail the procedure below, and show results for mock data to verify the robustness of the approach before applying it to real data.
+In general, these algorithms are provided a set of basic operations ($+,-,\cdot, /$) as well as a set of basis functions such as trigonometric, exponential and logarithmic.
+The algorithms then use different strategies to combine these basis operations and functions and assess how well they approximate the given input data.
+The strategies are typically based on e.g. genetic algorithms and neural networks, and the assessment of a function is usually based on a combination of two criteria: precision in reproducing the data, and complexity, where more complex functions are penalized.
+Different algorithms do not in general use the same measures of precision and complexity although mean-square-error is common as a precision measure.
+Some algorithms installed with cp3-bench are simple for the user to modify in terms of choice of basis functions and hyperparameters, whereas others permit only limited user-friendly adaption customization.
+When installed with cp3-bench, these are all set in the respective \texttt{procedure.py}-files.
+For the work presented here, we used the default (none test mode) hyperparameters, except that we adjust the parameters determining how long the algorithms are permitted to run.
+With our bootstrap procedure we are forced to run each algorithms at least 50 times and thus need to reduce the allowed run time either directly (possible for some algorithms) or indirectly by adjusting hyperparameters such as ``number of epochs".
+The precise hyperparameters used to constrain $\mathcal{H}$ and $d_A$ for the main algorithms we consider are provided in appendix \ref{app:pysr}.